axli-personal/blog/content/posts/network/Application-Layer.md

 ### HTTP/2

-* Divide object into frames, schedule frames to mitigate head-of-line blocking.
+* Break down message into frames, schedule frames to mitigate head-of-line blocking.
+* Allows each stream to have an associated weight and dependency.
+* Push unrequested objects to client.
 * Efficient coding for HTTP fields.
-* Prioritization of requests.
-* Push unrequested objects to client.
+* All header field names are lowercase.
+* Request line is split into individual `:method`, `:scheme`, `:authority`, and `:path` pseudo-header fields.